lhehnke/aircrash-analysis-data/README.md

 # aircrash-analysis-data
-Replication data for point pattern analysis of airplane accidents in Florida (2014)
+Replication materials for this [blog post](https://correlaid.org/blog/point-pattern-analysis/) demonstrating how to conduct a point pattern analysis of airplane accidents in Florida 2014.

-Blog post using the data: https://correlaid.org/blog/posts/point-pattern-analysis

 ## Description: analysis